ddmitov/perl-executing-browser/README.md

   Example: ```http://local-pseudodomain/perl-debugger.function?action=select-file&command=M```
   Using the above URL, the selected file will be loaded in the Perl debugger, the ```M``` command ('Display all loaded modules') will be immediately issued and all resulting output will be displayed.
 Any command can be given later and step-by-step debugging can be performed.

-## Supported Filename Extensions for Local Content
+## Supported Local File Types
   PEB is case-insensitive for all local filename extensions with the exception of the start page filename extensions.
   All local files can have multi-dotted names.

+  The fllowing filename extensions are supported for local files:
 * **CSS files:** ```.css```
 * **Font files:** ```.eot``` ```.otf``` ```.ttf``` ```.woff``` ```.woff2```
 * **HTML files:** ```.htm``` ```.html```
 * **Image files:** ```.gif``` ```.jpeg``` ```.jpg``` ```.png``` ```.svg```
 * **JavaScript files:** ```.js```
 * **JSON files:** ```.json```
 * **Perl files:** ```.pl```
+* **XML files:** ```.xml```

   Perl scripts without filename extensions can be recognized using a Perl shebang line.
   Examples: ```#!/usr/bin/perl``` or ```#!/usr/bin/env perl```
   No shebang line can change the Perl distribution used by PEB.
 Shebang arguments are not honored by PEB.
   PEB finds Perl interpreter at start-up and uses shebang line only to detect Perl scripts without filename extension.
-* **XML files:** ```.xml```

   All unsupported file types linked from local pages are opened using the default application of the operating system.

 ## Keyboard Shortcuts
 * ```Alt+F4``` - Close window